strongloop/strongloop.com2/_posts/2019-04-05-march-milestone.md

 published: false
 ---

-March is a very productive month as we landed an outstanding number of code contributions: 63 PRs merged in total, and 10 out of them are from the community.
+March was a very productive month as we landed an outstanding number of code contributions: 63 PRs merged in total, and 10 out of them are from the community.
+The team was able to make good progress of the epics we are focusing on, like LB3 to LB4 migration, adding `@loopback/context` features, JavaScript experience, the authentication system, and describing model properties to be more flexible.
+Read more to see the details of our achievements in March.

 Cheers!
-The team has been able to make good progress of the epics we are focusing on, like LB3 to LB4 migration, adding `@loopback/context` features, JavaScript experience, the authentication system, and describing model properties to be more flexible.
-Read more to see the details of our achievements in March.

 <!--more-->